norjs/training/docs/index.md

 you might need to work for [NorJS project](http://www.norjs.com).

-Because of that I will use the application stack I commonly use, and which is compatible with my architecture choises.
+Because of that I will use the application stack I commonly use, and which is compatible with my idea of a good architecture.
 After all, the point of this site is to offer solid and consistent path to learn programming.
 You can use other sources available on the Internet to learn stuff outside of this path.

 I will start from the beginner level and move up to more advanced stuff later.